borealbirds/WildTrax-dataHarmonization/README.md

 | durationMethod     | Text | The duration method used the count-remove species from the survey.
 Refer to duration_method_codes table  | YES |

 Common **durationMethod** field errors:
+* NOTE: You can request to add a new duration method if the one that was used for the project is not already in WildTrax.